2025 Quarter Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The 2025 Stacey Park Milbern Quarter, released on August 11, 2025, marks a historic milestone as the first U.S. currency to feature a woman using a wheelchair with the wheelchair actually shown.

-The reverse design, created by Artistic Infusion Program Designer Elana Hagler and sculpted by Mint Medallic Artist Craig A. Campbell, depicts Milbern speaking to an audience with one hand near her tracheostomy tube while her right hand faces palm upward—a gesture evoking genuine dialogue and allyship.
+The reverse was created by AIP Designer Elana Hagler and sculpted by Mint Medallic Artist Craig A. Campbell.
+It depicts Milbern speaking to an audience with one hand near her tracheostomy tube while her right hand faces palm upward — a gesture evoking genuine dialogue and allyship.

 Milbern (1987–2020) was born with congenital muscular dystrophy and became a pioneering disability justice activist.
 She helped pass disability education laws, received a presidential appointment in 2014, and founded the Disability Justice Culture Club to promote intersectional advocacy.